How to transition to gray hair from dyed at 40 and ways to make it easier

 A few items that helped me through my transition

-If I could do it all over again and go gray today:
+If I could do it all over again and transition to gray hair from dyed today:

 Option 1: If my color was the same as it was back then when I started I would use a safer, non-toxic semi/ demi-permanent color like this one until the gray was completely grown in then let it fade away.

-Option 2: If I was as gray as I am now when I started I would pixie super short and just let it grow (Man, I love pixies and the women who rock them look fabulous) or honestly, I would just let it go at any length.
+Option 2: If I was as gray as I am now when I started I would pixie super short and just let it grow (Man, I love pixies and the women who rock them look fabulous with short hair) or honestly, I would just let it go at any length.
 These are some of my favorite transitions to follow because of the clear line of silver versus color.
 Amazing.

 I am jealous of those who have a full head of gorgeous silver coming in as they begin their gray transition.
 It took a few more years for my silver to show up.